 While I’m here, I wanted to record and share some reflections on my time as an intern in the United States.
 The first stop on my journey was California, the place my great-grandfather called home many years before his return to Italy.

 Greater Los Angeles is a city of some 19 million people seemingly divided by a vast socio-economic chasm.
 Nowhere is this divide more clear than in the stark contrast between affluent Beverly Hills, with its silver fire hydrants and lavish Rodeo Drive, and the grit and grime of Downtown LA.

 Southern California is also rich in natural wonder.
-The beaches are stunning, as are local mountain ranges and national parks.
+The beaches are stunning, as are impressive local mountain ranges and rich national parks.
 Watching the waves come in around Santa Monica Pier was mesmerising, and the views of the city and surrounds from Griffith Observatory were also phenomenal.

 I could have spent hours watching old video footage from his time as a spokesperson for GE, viewing campaign speeches and listening to old radio addresses.
 One can’t but observe that the kind of intellect and charisma these artefacts reveal is too often sorely lacking in our contemporary public discourse.
 Perhaps this is part of the reason that figures like Ronald Reagan are inspiring, while many others fall short.

 But I was most affected by the Library’s exhibit on the failed 1981 assassination attempt on President Reagan.
 Not only does this exhibit include chilling, emotional footage from the event itself, but also of an incredible reenactment of scenes from the operating room in the immediate aftermath.
 President Reagan’s spirit and good humour in the face of this adversity (‘Honey, I forgot to duck’) are yet another testament to his greatness.

 The Richard Nixon Presidential Library reflected a very different style for a very different man, but was equally thought-provoking and impressive.